Skip to content

 Query string Very old

-For older browsers, you can use the querystring library to serialize objects to the application/x-www-form-urlencoded format.
+For older browsers or environments without URLSearchParams, you can use the qs library to serialize objects to the application/x-www-form-urlencoded format.

 js

-In very old versions of Node.js, you can use the querystring module that comes with Node.js.
+In very old versions of Node.js, you can use the built-in querystring module that ships with Node.js.
+Note that this module has been deprecated in Node.js v16 — prefer URLSearchParams or qs for new code.

 js